Hawaiian Electric Industries, Inc. (HE): SWOT Analysis [11-2024 Updated]

 Hawaiian Electric Industries, Inc. (HE) - SWOT Analysis: Opportunities

-Potential for technological advancements in energy storage and grid management to enhance service delivery and operational efficiency.
+Technological advancements in energy storage and smart grid solutions to improve operational efficiency.

-Community-led rebuilding efforts after the Maui windstorm provide opportunities for infrastructure improvements and modernization.
+Community-led rebuilding efforts post-wildfire may create opportunities for infrastructure upgrades.

 Hawaiian Electric Industries, Inc. (HE) - SWOT Analysis: Threats